-Top global bank reduces its OTC cleared margin costs by 5.5% using a handful of trade recommendations from the OpenGamma platform
+Top global bank reduced its OTC cleared margin costs by 5.5% using a handful of trade recommendations from the OpenGamma platform

 Since 2008 banks have been exposed to more and more regulation leading to higher margin and capital requirements.
 With growing liquidity in the CCP switching market, opportunities are being created to move exposure between CCPs and reduce those costs, but this requires reliable and consistent data to identify opportunities.

 Consequently, our client – a global tier-1 bank – that clears trades across LCH, CME, Eurex and JSCC, was posting $2.5 to $3bn initial margin.
 This cost the bank over $25mm per year in financing costs.
 Over the last few years, the bank has been been accumulating structural risk across more CCPs, as post-crisis regulation has been pushing clients towards clearing and liquidity has become more fragmented (with Eurex and JSCC gain traction for EUR and JPY trades respectively).

 As a result, the bank could no longer reduce margin as effectively.
 Before post-2008 regulation hit, the bank ran an ad-hoc manual process to spot opportunities to reduce margin for LCH and CME by running specific scenarios through the CCP tools and internal spreadsheets once a week.
 In the current regulatory climate, the bank could no longer reduce margin as effectively this way.
 New, new regulation means the bank needed to identify opportunities faster and more accurately using more reliable data processed daily not weekly.
 This would normally require a lengthy and costly internal IT build to bring together the required data and display it clearly to support decision making.